About

 In 2017, several members of the Australian oil and gas sector committed to pursuing a collaborative effort to undertake research into the influence that infrastructure has on the oceans.

-In 2019, the NDRI was formally established with initial funding of $2.3 available to undertake research through to 2022.
+In 2019, the NDRI was formally established with initial funding of $2.3 million available to undertake research through to 2022.
+In 2023 a further $2.4 million has been committed for further research from 2023-2026 for Phase 2 program delivery.

 The NDRI is modelled on a successful program delivered in the North Sea, which is part of the Atlantic Ocean between the United Kingdom, Denmark, Norway, Sweden, Germany, the Netherlands, Belgium and France.